cloudsigma/cloudsigma-docs/capabilities.rst

 6.  **default_storage_type**: Indicates the default storage type (e.g., "dssd").

 7.  **drives**: Provides detailed information about available drive types and their limitations, including IOPS and size ranges.
-Example:

 8.  **EPC**: The EPC values are related to the Intel SGX enclaves.